1. Design based on theoretical framework

 Modular and multimodal model

-Scientific validation through RCT
+Scientific validation through RCTs

 These are the most notable recent developments: